jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/I2C/I2C_EEPROM_dma/readme.txt

   This demo is based on the GD32C103V-EVAL-V1.0 board.
 It describes a communication method between I2C bus and EEPROM with timeout and bus release function.
 The communication use DMA to transmit and receive data.
-The access result will be printed by COM0 on GD32C103V-EVAL board.
+The access result will be printed by COM0.

   Procedures sequentially writes 256 bytes of data to the EEPROM from the 0x00 address, and then the program sequentially reads 256 bytes of data from the